Sjogren’s Syndrome: Symptoms, Causes, and Support Strategies

-Immunocharge is a therapeutic combination of olive leaf, beta glucan, and vitamin C. Olive leaf is a powerful herb with antibacterial, antifungal, and antiviral effects.
+A great combination for immune health includes things like olive leaf extract, beta glucan, and vitamin C. Olive leaf is a powerful herb with antibacterial, antifungal, and antiviral effects.
 It inhibits viral reproduction and supports the immune system in fighting viruses.
 Beta glucan is a balancing immune modulator that helps to bind to white blood cells and improve their immune coordination.
 Vitamin C is an antioxidant that supports immune system function.

 Your lymphatic system is a vital part of your immune system.
 It is a network of lymph nodes connected by lymphatic vessels that transports lymph throughout the body.
 Sjogren’s syndrome is considered a lymphoproliferative disease (2).
 Supporting your lymphatic system may be helpful for improving Sjogren’s.